 The USGA Rules of Golf will govern play.
 Local Rules sheets will be provided at each golf facility.
 All disputes regarding any aspect of tournament play will be reviewed by the Tournament Committee.
 All rules decisions are final.

 The Use of Distance Measuring Devices (DMD’s)

-The Lithia Pacific Amateur Golf Classic will allow for all tournament rounds players to obtain distance information by using a device that measures distance only.
+The Pacific Amateur Golf Classic will allow for all tournament rounds players to obtain distance information by using a device that measures distance only.
+If a player has a device that measure both distance and slope, the slope feature must be turned off during the tournament rounds.
 However, if, during a stipulated round, a player uses a distance measuring device that is designed to gauge or measure other conditions that might affect his play (e.g., gradient, wind-speed, temperature, etc,), the player is in breach of Rule 14-3, for which the penalty is disqualification, regardless of whether any such additional functions are actually used.